How to Make a Wooden Cable Spool from Scratch

 I’m glad I waited before having another beer, the graphic just makes it looks so much more professional.

-If you like the idea or want to make your own cable spool, don’t forget to pin it for later.
+If you want to make your own cable spool, don’t forget to pin it for later.

 Sharing is caring 😉